alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

 * Various tunable model training parameters
 * a TextVectorization option

-Then, we will collect the reporting data tensorflow provides for training and send it to the UI SDK (frontend) for the user to see dynamically generated visual feedback and data from the training session(s).
+Then, we will collect the reporting data TensorFlow provides for training and send it to the UI SDK (frontend) for the User to see dynamically generated visual feedback and data from the training session(s).

 #### Function: `create_and_save_model`